Centre for Adaptations

 The international Centre for Adaptations brings together academics from Drama, English, Film Studies and New Media.

 It hosts the journal, Adaptation (Oxford University Press) and the book series, Screen Adaptations (Methuen and Norton), organises workshops across universities in Europe and America, offers lectures during an annual cultural events week, and manages the annual Association of Adaptation Studies conference (which has taken place in Leicester, Atlanta, Amsterdam, London, Berlin and Istanbul).

-The Humanities MA is offered through the Centre which also recruits students for the PhD / MPhil / MA by Research degrees.
+The English MA is offered through the Centre which also recruits students for the PhD / MPhil / MA by Research degrees.

 The Director of the Centre for Adaptations is Professor Deborah Cartmell.